-If you are considering travel within the US, be aware that COVID-19 is widespread in many communities and beginning March 26, all people entering the state of Hawaii (residents and visitors) will be subject to a mandatory 14-day quarantine (link is external).
-No interisland travel.
-Use state health department websites to find out more about the current situation for your specific destination and review these questions (link is external) the CDC recommends all travelers in the US consider before traveling.
+If you are considering travel within the US, be aware that COVID-19 is widespread in many communities and beginning in December, all people entering the state of Hawaii (residents and visitors) will have to present a negative Hawaii state approved COVID test (72 hour before leaving) on arrival or be prepared to do a 10 day quarantine (Check out the Hawaii State COVID travel website).
+Use Hawaii state health department websites to find out more about the current situation for your specific destination Read what the CDC recommends all travelers in the US consider before traveling.
+This is always changing with our COVID situation.

 If you are on the island of Hawaii already continue reading.